ranjanikrishnan/we-ran-mad/README.md

-## Kitty and Kuttan website
+## Ranj and Maddy website

-Welcome to the codebase of Kitty & Kuttan
+Welcome to the codebase of Ranj & Maddy

 ## Setup